Nogent-le-Roi

 Nogent-le-Roi ([nɔʒɑ̃ lə ʁwa]) is a commune in the department of Eure-et-Loir in the Centre-Val de Loire region in France.
+In January 1973 it absorbed the former commune Vacheresses-les-Basses.

 It is located 27 kilometres north of Chartres and 18 kilometres south-east of Dreux.

 Population

 International relations

 The town is twinned with Heddesheim near Mannheim in Germany.